SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-13-jnj-thrombosis-pause.md

 It looks like the risks are in favor of using the JnJ vaccines.
 Comparing the rate of events in the 2 weeks post vaccination:
-- You're 100x more likely to die of COVID than of a JnJ associated CSVT
+- You're 100x more likely to die of COVID than of a JnJ associated CSVT.
-- You're 100x more likely to get a general thrombosis than anything associated with JnJ
+- You're 100x more likely to get a general thrombosis than anything associated with JnJ.
-- You're at about the same risk of CSVT whether you take the JnJ vaccine or not
+- You're at about the same risk of CSVT whether you take the JnJ vaccine or not.
-- You're 100x more likely to get blood clots from birth control pills than JnJ
+- You're 100x more likely to get blood clots from birth control pills than JnJ.
-- You're 100x more likely to get anaphylactic shock from mRNA vaccines than CSVT from JnJ
+- You're 100x more likely to get anaphylactic shock from mRNA vaccines than CSVT from JnJ.
 - You're about 10x more likely to get CSVT from AZ/OX than from JnJ.

-So overall, the risk of CSVT from the JnJ vaccine looks _less than_ the risks of other reasonable behaviors, and _no worse than_ the general risk of CSVT anyway.  __However:__ if the identification of younger women as a higher risk group for CSVT holds up (see ACIP meeting tomorrow!) then it makes sense to pause and put in place 2 things:
+So overall, the risk of CSVT from the JnJ vaccine looks _less than_ the risks of other reasonable behaviors, and _no worse than_ the general risk of CSVT anyway.

+__However:__ if the identification of younger women as a higher risk group for CSVT holds up (see ACIP meeting tomorrow!) then it makes sense to pause _briefly_ and put in place 2 things:

-1. Directions for patients experiencing severe headaches, difficulty breathing, or pain in legs or abdomen within 2 weeks of vaccination to go immediately to an ER and say what happened.
+1. Direct patients experiencing severe headaches, difficulty breathing, or pain in legs or abdomen within 2 weeks of vaccination to go immediately to an ER; say what happened and mention the usual heparin therapy is _not_ a good idea.
 2. Direct younger women away from JnJ and toward either Pfizer or Moderna.

+The pause needs to be brief, because every day we force people to go unvaccinated, they're exposed to risk of death or disability from COVID-19, and that risk is 100x the risk of CSVT from the JnJ vaccine.

-We can't tell if that's what's happening now, but it does appear to be.
+We can't tell if that's _exactly_ what's happening now, but it does appear to be.
+Or so one may hope.

-__TBD:__ I really should add confidence limits on the above probabilities, given how often I've whined at other people for _not_ doing so!
+__TBD:__ I really should add 95% confidence limits on the above probabilities, given how often I've whined at other people for _not_ doing so!
+The 100x differences in probability are likely to be significant, but it's always good to be explicit about that.

 ---